 In the real world, aircrafts flying over a terrain usually follow a simple pattern: they first fly upwards to a certain height, then travel along a horizontal plane at that height to a point above the target, and finally descend to the target.
-In this paper, we showed how to efficiently approximate the optimal such verticalhorizontal-vertical path to within a multiplicative factor of $1 + \varepsilon$.
+In this paper, we showed how to efficiently approximate the optimal such vertical-horizontal-vertical path to within a multiplicative factor of $1 + \varepsilon$.
 This led to a simple and efficient algorithm for approximating the L_p -shortest paths above a polyhedral terrain to within a factor of $2^{(p-1)/p} + \varepsilon$.
+The running time of our algorithm is $O(\frac{n}{\varepsilon} \log n \log \log n)$ and its space complexity is $O(n \log n)$.

-While there are several FPTASs for approximating the Euclidean shortest path among a set of polyhedral obstacles, none of these algorithms is specialized for the case where the obstacle is a single polyhedral terrain.
-An interesting question is whether we can exploit properties of the polyhedral terrains to obtain more efficient FPTASs for this especial case of 3D shortest path problem.
-The algorithm presented in Section 4 answers this question in affirmative for the L_1 metric.
-For other L_p metrics ($p \geq 2$) the question remains open.
+While there are several algorithms to approximate the Euclidean shortest path among a set of polyhedral obstacles, none of these algorithms is specialized for the case where the obstacle is a single polyhedral terrain.
+An interesting question is thus whether we can exploit properties of the polyhedral terrains to obtain more efficient ε -approximation algorithms for this especial case of 3D shortest path problem.
+The algorithm presented in Section IV gives a positive answer to this question in L_1 metric.
+For other L_p metrics ($p \ge 2$) the question remains open.